 After the PT extinction event, the planet was a barren, arid wasteland for several million years until the Triassic period’s first dinosaurs began to evolve.

 The fate of the Vancouver marmot was so dire that in 2003 there were only 30 individuals left in the wild.
-Thanks to careful breeding programs at Toronto and Vancouver Zoo, the population has grown to around 250, but this is still a serious situation.
+Thanks to careful breeding programs at Toronto and Vancouver Zoo, the population has grown to around 250, but this is still a difficult situation.
 Further conservation is needed to allow the population to continue growing.

-The main causes of their loss of habitat are human encroachment due to the building of homes and roads, environmental changes caused by rising temperatures, and an increase in competition for resources in an ever-dwindling space.
+The leading causes of their loss of habitat are human encroachment due to the building of homes and roads, environmental changes caused by rising temperatures, and an increase in competition for resources in an ever-dwindling space.
 A breeding program was established in 1973 to reintroduce red wolves to areas where they had become locally extinct, but their numbers are still dangerously low.